w2truitt/RqmtMgmt/frontend/steps.md

 ## Epic 4: User Management & Security
 ### User Stories
 - As an admin, I want to manage users and their roles.
-- As a user, I want to log in and see only the features I’m authorized for.
+- As a user, I want to log in and see only the features I'm authorized for.

 #### Tasks
 - [ ] Add authentication (Azure AD or similar)